johnhw/ipynb_widget_canvas/README.md

   tool.
 But that stuff could be done on top of a basic, general-purpose canvas widget.
 Keep the widget simple and focus on managing function calls in JavaScript and event handling on either end.
-- An image is stored and transfered between front- and backend as Base64-encoded png-compressed image src string.
+- An image is stored and transfered between front- and back-end as Base64-encoded PNG-compressed image src string.
 From the user's point of view this is not so practical.
 The user-facing Python interface will be nicer if it involves a Numpy array.
-Internally I can process and convert to png compressed src string.
-The src property is a traitlet and is thus synced automatically.
-I can expose the Python image variable as a property.
+Internally I can process and convert to PNG-compressed src string.
+The src property is a Traitlet and is thus synced automatically.
+I expose the Python image variable to the user as a property.

 ## Example Usage

-link to a notebook on nbviewer
+link to my notebook gist with nbviewer

 ## Reference Information